issahammoud/PersoData/starting_kit/README.md

 This is a sample starting kit for the Persodata challenge.
 It uses paintings from WikiArt (the Visual Art Encyclopedia).
 The data here was preprocessed : the images were resized to a fixed resolution of (224,244,3) and then feature extraction was conducted using MobileNets transforming each image into a vector of size 1024 containing the essential information of the image.

 Half of the images in this data set are fake paintings which were generated through neural style transfer and Generative Adversarial Network.
+This starting kit contains 50 samples for each set : training, validation and testing.
 The task for this challenge is a binary classification whose goal is to detect the fake paintings.

 References and credits:
 https://www.wikiart.org/